microsoft/jacdac-python/README.md

 # Jacdac Python

-A client SDK for desktop python for Jacdac.
+A Python client and server SDK for Jacdac.

 **Jacdac** is a plug-and-play hardware/software stack for **microcontrollers** and their peripherals (sensors/actuators), with applications to rapid prototyping, making, and physical computing.

 **Partner Preview: Jacdac is currently in preview.
 If you would like to join as a pre-release test partner, please email jacdac-tap@microsoft.com.**

-This repository contains a command line interface tool for the [Jacdac](https://aka.ms/jacdac) protocol.

 -   **[Jacdac Home](https://aka.ms/jacdac/)**
 -   **[Jacdac Python Documentation](https://microsoft.github.io/jacdac-docs/clients/python/)**